Schedule a Publication

 Choose a Report

-The Choose a Report to Publish drop down menu will consist of any HTML reports found within MCS.
-MCS has some example reports that will appear in the list along with any user created reports.
+The Choose a Report to Publish drop-down menu lists any HTML reports found within MCS, including example reports and any user-created reports.

 Choose a Source File